saisunny07/Shell_Scripting/projects/README.md

 Description of commands:
 1) aws s3 ls: This command lists all the aws s3 buckets in the current account
 2) aws ec2 describe-instances: This command lists all the aws ec2 instances in the current account.
 This command gives all the info of the ec2 instance.

-For information regarding only instance id, we can use json parser as follow:
+    * To retrive info regarding only instance id, we can use json parser as follow:

     instance_ids=$(aws ec2 describe-instances | jq -r '.Reservations[].Instances[].InstanceId')
     Note: '-r' flag removes the quotes from the obtained json output

-    * Using for loop to extract each item as below: for instance_id in $instance_ids; do echo "Instance ID: $instance_id" done
+    * Using for loop to extract each item as below:

+                for instance_id in $instance_ids; do
+                    echo "Instance ID: $instance_id"
+                done